chiedo/presentations/docs/a-primer-on-web3.md

 # **In Closing 💤**

 - That was a lot
 - Technology is eating the world but if we don't change something technology will continue to centralize it.
 Esecially as AI grows faster and faster.
+It will happen.
+Who should own it.
+Central powers or the world collectively?
-- Web3 decentralizes it and fights back against continued aggregation of more ond more power from Governments, companies, and institutions
+- Web3 decentralizes power and fights back against continued aggregation of more of it from Governments, companies, and institutions
 - Thanks for your time

 ---

-# **Any Questions or Debates?👋**
+# **I'd love questions and comments👋**